Poio-NLP/pressagio/doc/index.rst

 Example Usage
 -------------

-The repository contains two example scripts  in the folder `example` to demonstrate how to build a language model and use the model for prediction.
+The repository contains two example scripts  in the folder :code:`example` to demonstrate how to build a language model and use the model for prediction.
 You can check the code of those two scripts how to use pressagio in your own projects.
 Here is how to use the two scripts to predict the next word in a